Pan-Canadian Geoscience Strategy

 5. Enhancing public literacy in geoscience

-• For the first time, the working group coordinated efforts to celebrate International Geodiversity Day on October 6, 2023!
+- NGSC members held geoscience events at a few locations across Canada for public engagement on International Geodiversity Day.
 Established by UNESCO during the 41st General Conference in 2021, International Geodiversity Day marks a worldwide celebration to promote the many aspects of geodiversity.

-For more detailed information about PGS implementation so far, check out this year’s NGSC Progress Report (21 pages, 5 MB).
+For more detailed information about PGS implementation so far, check out this year’s NSGC Progress Report (36 pages, 2.65 MB).
+You can also find previous progress reports on our Publications and Resources page.

 To keep up with PGS news, keep checking this website or sign up to receive updates!